isabella232/hotelsearch/readme.md

 Api
 ======
-Using node 6.1.0, install de dependencies:
+Using node 6.1.0, install the dependencies:
 - cd server
 - npm install